farlee2121/DevEssentialsBlog/content/posts/2021-06-04-Learning-Gherkin.md

 - Gherkin
 - DDD
 - TestApi
+title: Getting started with Gherkin
 ---

-# Getting started with Gherkin

 I finally got hands-on experience with Gherkin, the common language for Behavior-driven Development (BDD).
 Getting started was more of a struggle than I anticipated.
 Here are solutions to some of my main hangups.